martinapugliese/martinapugliese.github.io/_pages/time-archive.md

 author_profile: true
 ---

+# This does not work fine to capture the year

 {% capture written_year %}'None'{% endcapture %}
 {% for post in site.posts %}
   {% capture year %}{{ post.date | date: '%Y' }}{% endcapture %}